YOUR MENTAL HEALTH

 Rest, recuperate, re-energise, resolve, restore, recover, refresh, renew, re-group, reinvigorate, repair, relax, respite, retreat, re-establish, revive, rejuvenate, recharge, revitalise, reframe, resolute.

-It matters because there’s links between resilience and our ‘state’ [of mind] and our mood, attitude and our ability to manage/perform – personally and professionally.
+It matters because there ARE links between resilience and our ‘state’ [of mind] and our mood, attitude and our ability to manage/perform – personally and professionally.
 So, it:

 - facilitates self-accountability.
 You’re in charge of your behaviour, thoughts, reactions, emotions.